tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

   **tar -zxvf tdmgui7.1.0_1.tar.gz**

-- Start or restart the Fabric node.
+- Restart the Fabric node.

 - **Notes:**
   - It is possible to install the TDM application on several Fabric nodes of Fabric cluster, but all of them must work with the same TDM DB.